• Skip to primary navigation

 • Download the Magisk Uninstaller APK and copy it to your internal memory.

-• Run the installer file to install it on Android mobile.
+• Run the installer file to install it on an Android mobile.

 • If you get the “Installation Blocked” message, click on settings and activate “Unknown Sources.”